Pine Ridge Indian Reservation: Pine Ridge Shootout

-During this period of increased violence, on June 26, 1975, the reservation was the site of an armed confrontation between AIM activists and the FBI and their allies, which became known as the 'Pine Ridge Shootout'.
+During this period of increased violence, on June 26, 1975, the reservation was the site of an armed confrontation between AIM activists and the FBI, which became known as the 'Pine Ridge Shootout'.
 Two FBI agents, Jack R. Coler and Ronald A. Williams, were killed and executed at close range.
 The agents had been following a car when they were shot at by its occupants and others.
 AIM activist Joe Stuntz was later killed by responding police.
 Stuntz was found wearing Coler's FBI jacket.

 In two separate trials, the U.S. prosecuted participants in the firefight for the deaths of the agents.
 AIM members Robert Robideau and Dino Butler were acquitted after asserting that they had acted in self-defense.
 Leonard Peltier was extradited from Canada and tried separately because of the delay.
-He was convicted on two counts of first–degree murder for the deaths of the FBI agents and sentenced to two consecutive terms of life in prison.
+He was convicted on two counts of first–degree murder for the deaths of the FBI agents, and sentenced to two consecutive terms of life in prison.
+Native American activist Leonard Peltier was released from a Florida prison after spending 50 years behind bars.
+President Joe Biden commuted the double life sentence for Peltier, which Peltier has claimed was an act of self-defense.
+Peltier will serve the remainder of his sentence on house arrest, but lead counsel Jenipher Jones calls it a step in the right direction.

+“One which ensures dignity for Leonard, something which has long been denied him legally, medically and socially, but will now be restored in the way of quality of quality medical care, family, community and cultural ties.”
+Peltier flew to his home in North Dakota on the Turtle Mountain Reservation after his release.

 Murder of Anna Mae Aquash

 On February 24, 1976, the body of Anna Mae Aquash, a Mi'kmaq activist and the most prominent woman in AIM, was found in the far northeast corner of the Pine Ridge Reservation.
 Missing since December 1975, she had been shot execution-style.
 At the time, some AIM people said that she was a government informant, but the FBI has denied that.
-In 1974 AIM had discovered that Douglas Durham, then head of security, was an FBI informant.
+In 1974, AIM had discovered that Douglas Durham, then head of security, was an FBI informant.
 Three federal grand juries were called to hear testimony on the Aquash murder: in 1976, 1982 and 1994, but it was more than a quarter of a century before any suspects were indicted and tried for the crime.

 Two AIM members, Arlo Looking Cloud and John Graham, were convicted of her murder in 2004 and 2010 respectively, and sentenced to life in prison.
-Bruce Ellison, Leonard Peltier's lawyer since the 1970s, invoked his Fifth Amendment rights and refused to testify at the grand jury hearings on Looking Cloud or at his trial in 2004.
+Bruce Ellison, Leonard Peltier's lawyer since the 1970s, invoked his Fifth Amendment rights and refused to testify at the grand jury hearings on Looking Cloud, or at his trial in 2004.
 At trial, the federal prosecutor referred to Ellison as a co-conspirator in the Aquash case.